 |standby lignite-fired power plants closure||- 2.0 GW|

 Plants may only be closed after official notification as required by section 13b of the Energy Industry Act (EnWG) and after a certain period of time, usually twelve months.

-Notifications of final closures have been received for plants with a total capacity of 1.8 GW; these comprise plants that do not have to be kept available for security of supply reasons, plants that have not yet been rated as systemically relevant or otherwise, and plants that cannot be rated as systemically relevant.
-Notifications of temporary closures have also been received for plants with a total capacity of 1.0 GW.
+Notifications of final closures have been received for plants with a total capacity of 1.0 GW; these comprise plants that do not have to be kept available for security of supply reasons, plants that have not yet been rated as systemically relevant or otherwise, and plants that cannot be rated as systemically relevant.

 Scheduled plant closures until 2022